 When operating an off-road vehicle, you must always have the following with you:

 These rules are governed by the Ministère des Transports (this section of the website in French only).

 You can carry a passenger when driving an off-road vehicle, provided that the vehicle is designed to carry two or more people.

-The speed limit is 70 km/h for snowmobiles and 50 km/h for any other type of off-road vehicle, unless otherwise indicated.
+The speed limit is 70 km/h for snowmobiles and 50 km/h for any other type of off-road vehicle, unless a lower speed limit is posted.

 Keep your headlights on at all times in order to help other drivers see you.

 You must drive on trails that are marked and maintained by off-road vehicle clubs, while taking care not to cause any damage.